 Goggin had his last truly meaningful moment with Clemente in the clubhouse after the game.
 “Roberto was very gracious to share the stage with me on the day he got his 3,000th hit,” said Goggin.
 “My locker was just two or three down from him.
 All the sportswriters from all around the country were wedged around Roberto’s locker interviewing him after the game.
 I just sat there and listened, taking it all in.
 The national media eventually left, but a reporter from the Pittsburgh paper stayed.
 He was asking questions while Roberto sat there and flipped a baseball around in his hand.
 The reporter asked him if that was the ball from hit number 3,000, and Roberto said yes.
 Meanwhile, I was still there listening to them while I held my game ball, too.
 Then the reporter looked over to me and said, ‘That’s the ball from your first hit, isn’t it?’
 I said, ‘Yes, it is.’
 Then the reporter asked me to stand next to Roberto for a photo.
 So he snapped a photo of the two of us, each holding our game ball.
 I never saw it in any newspapers, but a couple of months later, I received a copy of the photo while I was down in Puerto Rico during winter ball.
 The reporter mailed it to me from Pittsburgh.
 I treasure that photo.”

-The Pirates played three more games after Clemente collected his 3,000th hit and Goggin his first, but Virdon rested Clemente in two of those games, using him only once as a late-inning defensive substitute.
+The Pirates played three more games after Clemente collected his 3,000th hit and Goggin his first, but Virdon rested Clemente in two of those games (he had removed him from his final game before batting again), using him only once as a late-inning defensive substitute.
 He did not bat in any of those remaining games, so hit number 3,000 turned out to be Clemente’s last.
 Goggin was still in Puerto Rico with a number of other young Pirates players when Clemente was killed.
 It was New Year’s Eve, and many of them had gathered on the patio of a waterfront condo to celebrate the occasion.
 Shortly after midnight, Goggin, along with teammates Richie Zisk and Bob Johnson, noticed a slew of activity going on over the ocean involving helicopters, planes, and searchlights.
 They assumed it was a missing boat, or possibly a plane crash, but none of them had any idea that the commotion they were witnessing would later turn out to involve the death of their teammate Clemente.

 Goggin went to spring training in 1973, confident that he would make the Pirates and be an integral part of their full season.
 “I’d had two hellacious years in a row in the minor leagues, and I’d done well in the big leagues in my limited time there,” noted Goggin.
 Ironically, however, the ripple effect from Clemente’s death would ensure that Goggin would not, in fact, get his big break with the Pirates.
 To try to fill the void left in their lineup by Clemente’s passing, starting catcher Manny Sanguillen was moved to right field.
 Milt May, previously the number-two catcher, became the number-one backstop.
 That left the Pirates in need of a new number-two catcher, a scenario that would have seemed to bode well for Goggin considering his successful experience catching at Waterbury.
 In his heart, though, Goggin knew he wasn’t a big-league catcher.
 His strength was as an infielder.
 The Pirates, apparently, felt the same way, but their infield was set.
 Goggin made the team out of spring training, but things did not go well early.
 “We were about a month into the season and I’d only been in one game,” Goggin said.
 “I’d got into a game just a couple of weeks into the season when we were in Chicago.
 I was sent behind the plate in the seventh inning.
 The next inning I singled and scored when Al Oliver homered.
 So I had a 1.000 batting average, but I never played for the Pirates again.”